WHDF

 WHDF (channel 15) is a television station licensed to Florence, Alabama, United States, serving as the CW outlet for the Huntsville area.
-It is owned and operated by network majority owner Nexstar Media Group alongside CBS affiliate WHNT-TV (channel 19).
-The two stations share studios on Holmes Avenue Northwest in downtown Huntsville; WHDF's transmitter is located southeast of Minor Hill, Tennessee.
+It is owned by Nexstar Media Group alongside CBS affiliate WHNT-TV (channel 19); Nexstar's Tegna subsidiary owns Fox affiliate WZDX (channel 54).
+WHDF and WHNT-TV share studios on Holmes Avenue Northwest in downtown Huntsville; WHDF's transmitter is located southeast of Minor Hill, Tennessee.

 In addition to its own digital signal, WHDF is simulcast in 720p high definition on WHNT-TV's second digital subchannel (19.2) from a transmitter on Monte Sano Mountain.

 History

 The station began on October 28, 1957, as WOWL-TV, based in Florence.
-The station was owned by Richard "Dick" Biddle's TV Muscle Shoals, Inc. Up until late 1999, that station broadcast NBC programs to northwestern Alabama and portions of southern middle Tennessee and northeastern Mississippi; it also carried some popular CBS shows like the soap opera As the World Turns.
+The station was owned by Richard "Dick" Biddle's TV Muscle Shoals, Inc., along with WOWL radio (1240 AM, later WBCF, now defunct), which was sold by Biddle in 1973.
+Up until late 1999, that station broadcast NBC programs to northwestern Alabama and portions of southern middle Tennessee and northeastern Mississippi; it also carried some popular CBS shows like the soap opera As the World Turns.

 WOWL-TV always faced competing NBC affiliates in Huntsville–Decatur (in later years WAFF, channel 48) or even Tupelo (WTVA), whose signals reached much of its broadcast area.
 However, it retained viewership in northwest Alabama (Florence, Sheffield, Muscle Shoals, Tuscumbia and areas known as "The Shoals" in recent times and referred to as "The Quad Cities" years ago) by offering local newscasts, which for most of the station's 40-plus years were the only newscasts concerned specifically with northwestern Alabama.
 Over time, though, with the Huntsville stations, especially WAFF, expanding news bureaus of their own into the Shoals in the 1980s and 1990s, WOWL-TV lost much of its traditional advantage.

 By the late 1990s, this duplication had progressed to the point that the station could no longer focus solely on northwest Alabama and remain viable.
 The owners opted to sell to outside interests, who dropped NBC in favor of UPN in the fall of 1999, making WAFF the sole NBC outlet in north Alabama.
 Shortly before that, on July 19, the call letters were changed to the current WHDF, with a move of the transmitter and tower to Giles County, Tennessee.
 The new tower transmitted from a location high enough to provide a coverage area comparable to the other north Alabama stations, while remaining within 15 mi of Florence as required by FCC regulations.

 During the early 2000s, Viacom owned 17.5% of the station.

 In 2004, Lockwood Broadcast Group acquired WHDF.
 Lockwood provided content delivery and back-office function from the company's headquarters in Virginia.
 Completed in 2007, the "hub" facility has remotely operated WHDF since that year.